The Ph.D. Program

 In Year 2, doctoral degree students must submit an Annual Dissertation Research Progress Report (one page, single-spaced, one figure), signed by the advisor, to the Graduate Group Chair.
 This progress report should include background, motivation, research progress, and a brief summary of future work.
 This update is due December 1.
-The advisor must approve the proposal by the end of December.

 Third Year Research Proposal

 In Year 3, doctoral degree students must submit a research proposal to the Graduate Group Chair and their Dissertation Committee.
 The proposal (20 pages maximum) should describe the focus of the student’s thesis project, identify the technological and scientific importance of the work, outline the theoretical or experimental approach to be followed, and include their results to date.
 The proposal is due December 20.
 In the week of Martin Luther King Day of the following January, an oral examination will be scheduled.
 The exam will be conducted by the Dissertation Committee.
 The purpose of this exam is to evaluate the motivation and capability of the student for research, based on his/her demonstration of in-depth understanding, independence of thought and progress towards completing his/her PhD.
 The committee will also provide advice and/or suggestions for future directions.
 The student will be expected to make a presentation (30 minute maximum) on thesis research followed by discussion with the Dissertation Committee.
 If the committee finds the student is seriously deficient in progress and/or capability to conduct the independent research, the committee may recommend a second oral examination within 3 months.
 Continuing in the PhD program requires committee approval of the research proposal.